dvon88/ArchForce/README.md

 cd ArchForce
 ./archforce.sh
 ```
+About halfway through, you will be prompted for your username, password, and hostname.
+At the end, use ```reboot```, then selecte Boot Existing OS.
+To finalize VSCode setup, open your User Settings and set the Java home under Salesforce Extension settings to your Java home location.
+This should be something like ```/usr/lib/jvm/java-11-openjdk```

 ### System Description
 This is completely automated arch install of the KDE desktop environment on arch using various packages I typically use for Salesforce development, including some